Steps to Become a Registered Nurse (RN)

 - College students who have roommates or friends who have bacterial meningitis.

 - Injuries to the cranium, usually penetrating wounds that go deep into the crust.

 Bacterial meningitis starts when bacteria from the throat, ears, or sinuses invade the bloodstream.
 Once the bacteria have infiltrated the bloodstream, it can easily travel to different parts of the body, especially the brain.
 Bacterial meningitis can be passed on to other people with a mere cough or sneeze.

-Unlike viral meningitis, bacterial meningitis is life-threatening, and if not treated right away, the patient might have brain damage.
+Unlike viral meningitis, bacterial meningitis is life-threatening, and if not treated right away, the client might have brain damage.

-So, how can you identify that your patient is experiencing meningitis?
-In our next lecture, we’ll go into the different signs and symptoms of viral and bacterial meningitis, the nursing interventions, diagnostic studies, and patient teaching.
+So, how can you identify that your client is experiencing meningitis?
+In our next lecture, we’ll go into the different signs and symptoms of viral and bacterial meningitis, the nursing interventions, diagnostic studies, and client teaching.

 For other nursing-related discussions, drop by Simple Nursing’s website and YouTube channel and check out tons of comprehensive topics that will help you in major nursing exams and the NCLEX®.